THE WHOLE-BODY JUMP SHOTS

 Devin Booker

-Stephen Curry’s Sidegrip Jump Shot - Max Power, Max Control
+Stephen Curry’s Whole-Body Sidegrip Jump Shot - Max Power, Max Control

-Stephen Curry brings much more athleticism and much more excitement to 3-point shooting than any other player.
-Some of the other great 3-point shooters may be comparable to Curry in terms of power, accuracy and touch from long-range.
-But nobody can come close to matching Curry’s ability to combine attacking off-the-dribble athleticism with 3-point shooting, which is something that Curry does all the time.
-So not only does Curry attack with the 3-poiny shot much better than any other player, Curry also attacks with the 3-point shot much more frequently than any other player.
+Stephen Curry brings much more athleticism and therefore much more excitement to 3-point shooting than any other player.
+Some of the best 3-point shooters may match Curry in terms of power, accuracy and touch from a stationary standing start.
+But none of the best 3-point shooters comes close to Curry with respect to off-the-dribble pull-up capability with the 3-point shot, which he uses to relentlessly attack the defense from long-range.
+So because Curry shoots off-the-dribble 3-point shots much better than any other player, only Curry consistently and frequently attacks the defense at long-range with the 3-point shot.
 That’s why nobody but Curry regularly brings fans out of their seats and onto their feet with dynamic 3-point pull-up jumpshooting.
-However, the low start and the low finish of his release and the resulting low jump of his jump shot prevent Curry from dominating and attacking with his sidegrip jump shot at mid-range the way he does at long-range.
+However, the low start and the low finish of his release and the resulting low jump of his jump shot prevent Curry from dominating and attacking with his whole-body sidegrip jump shot at mid-range the way he does at long-range.

 Stephen Curry